 - The agency is required to identify the specific disadvantaged or oppressed constituencies that it serves and offer services consistent with the mission of the School of Social Work.

-- The agency, board, and staff must be willing to accept students for field-based learning.
+- The agency, board, and staff must be willing to accept students for internship-based learning.
 This acceptance includes an understanding that the emphasis will be on the educational process and not solely the completion of agency tasks.
 Thus, students should be treated as learners and not as paid employees.

 - The agency has a wide enough variety of services to provide the student with opportunities to utilize a variety of roles (e.g., counselor, advocate, broker, case manager, group facilitator, community organizer, etc.).